sciapp/gr/lib/grm/grplot/README.md

    Each element of the matrix is displayed according to its position inside the matrix.
 These elements are interpreted as values in x- and y-direction.
 2. `line`, `scatter`: One or more columns are expected here.
 Each column will be displayed in a single plot.
-The values inside the columns gets therefore interpreted as y values.
+The values inside the columns gets therefore interpreted as y-values.
 3. `isosurface`, `volume`: The expected data are multiple matrices.
 Each matrix represents a slice inside the volume.
-4. `plot3`, `scatter`, `scatter3`, `tricont`, `trisurf`: Three columns with data are expected, representing the x, y and z data.
+4. `plot3`, `scatter`, `scatter3`, `tricont`, `trisurf`: Three columns with data are expected, representing the x-, y- and z-data.
-5. `barplot`, `hist`, `stem`, `step`: One column is expected which represents the y data.
+5. `barplot`, `hist`, `stem`, `stairs`: One column is expected which represents the y-data.
 6. `pie`: The expected data are 1-4 lines.
 The first line represents the data which should be displayed.
 The next 3 rows are used to set the RGB of the pie charts.
 Each row stands for one RGB element.
 7. `polar_histogram`: One column is expected which represents the values.
 8. `polar`: The expected data are two columns containing the angles and values.
-9. `polar_heatmap`: The expected data are two columns containing the angles and values.
+9. `polar_heatmap`: The expected data is a matrix.
+Each element of the matrix is displayed according to its position inside the matrix.
+These elements are interpreted as values in theta- and phi-direction.
+When not given, theta will be in the range of 0.0 and 3.0 while phi will be in range of 0.0 and 360.0.
+Both parameters can be changed with `xrange` for theta and `yrange` for phi.
 10. `quiver`: The expected data are two matrices.
 The first matrix contains the information about the x-directions and the second matrix the information about the y-directions.
-11. `hexbin`, `shade`: The expected data are two columns, representing the x and y data.
+11. `hexbin`, `shade`: The expected data are two columns, representing the x- and y-data.

 A plot type that expect the same data shape as other plot types can be converted using an interactive menu.
 The interaction also yields extra information about the plot, when the mouse is being hovered over them.